 I’m an SEO blogger.
 But I’m one of thousands, probably even hundreds of thousands, that provide this service across the nation.

 Instead, as a small business owner in a crowded space, I focus on my content marketing distribution strategy.
 What does that mean?
-It means getting my content in front of the right people instead of assuming they’ll find me via SEO.
+It means getting my content in front of the right people instead of assuming they’ll find me via SEO (though that’s not to say I turn a blind eye to SEO entirely).

-For me, time and effort in a distribution strategy are much more valuable than SEO.
-But it doesn’t mean blogging is worthless for my business it just means I can’t put all my time into SEO only.
+For me, time and effort in a distribution strategy are much more valuable than SEO alone.
+But it doesn’t mean blogging is worthless for my business it just means I can’t put all my time into SEO and wait for the traffic to just come my way.

 SEO isn’t just a marketing tactic anymore.
 It’s an entire industry.
 There are so many freelancers and agencies who claim to put you on the first page within six months.